CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Introduction

-\paragraph*{Targeted solutions} \CPSLint is specifically applicable to a category of solutions involving time-series data processing alongside ML model usage, e.g., fault detection solutions.
+\paragraph*{Targeted ML workflows} \CPSLint is specifically applicable where time-series data is processed and formed into datasets for ML model input, e.g., FDI.
 These solutions involve data compartmentalisation using \emph{execution phases} and are primarily intended for processing of machine traces collected during the operation of industrial CPS.
 Examples include semiconductor photolithography machines, production printing machines, die bonder machines, and similar equipment.
 A few of the common characteristics apparent in such systems are: presence of highly complex, multi-node compute and control elements; a narrowly defined domain of operational tasks, i.e., highly purpose-built; highly repetitive and predominantly sequential machine cycles; constrained yet non-deterministic behaviour; and a continuous focus on achieving high-yield production output.
 A die bonder machine from our industrial partner ITEC\footnote{\url{https://www.itecequipment.com/}} is an example of such a repetitive high-yield industrial CPS, with sequential machine cycles per die.
 A high-level diagram of such machine cycles is drawn in \Cref{fig:machine_cycle}.

-\paragraph*{Contribution} Our primary contribution is the DSL, \CPSLint, as a reusable tool dedicated to industrial CPS use-cases. \CPSLint allows domain experts to perform time-series data preparation, e.g., by cleaning up corrupted fields, or compartmentalising the data. \CPSLint allows such data preparation to be conducted by non-programmers, while saving time through reusability for use-cases in the same context. \CPSLint code is open and publicly available~\cite{Sayilir:2025:CODE}\footnote{\url{https://github.com/omersayilir75/CPSDSL}}.
+\paragraph*{Contributions} \begin{itemize} \item We provide \CPSLint, a software language and a reusable tool dedicated to industrial CPS use-cases, allowing domain experts to perform time-series data preparation, e.g., by cleaning up corrupted fields, or compartmentalising the data. \CPSLint's code is publicly available~\cite{Sayilir:2025:CODE}\footnote{Also available at: \url{https://github.com/omersayilir75/CPSLint}}, and the implementation details are elaborated in a separate document~\cite{Odyurt:2026:ImplementingCPSLint}. \item We provide a comprehensive comparison between three approaches for the data preprocessing activity: A \CPSLint approach resulting in compiled Python scripts; another \CPSLint approach with directly interpreted data processing; and the current common practice using ad hoc and Python scripts. \end{itemize}